bensutherland/simple_pop_stats/README.md

 Using a rubias baseline, perform simulations to test baseline power using the rubias function [assess_reference_loo()](https://rdrr.io/cran/rubias/man/assess_reference_loo.html) as follows:

 For **100% simulations**
-`full_sim(rubias_base.FN = "03_results/rubias_output.txt", num_sim_indiv = 200, sim_reps = 100)`
-...will save output into 03_results, including:
+`full_sim(rubias_base.FN = <full path to rubias baseline>, num_sim_indiv = 200, sim_reps = 100)` ...saves output into 03_results, including:
-- collection_100_stats_YYYY-MM-DD.txt (summary info of sum of all iteration assignments)
+- collection_100_stats_YYYY-MM-DD.txt (main item: summary info of sum of all iteration assignments)
-- collection_100_stats_all_reps_YYYY-MM-DD.txt (not just the top repunit assignment)
-- collection_100_stats_all_pops_YYYY-MM-DD.txt (not just the top collection assignment)
+- collection_100_stats_all_pops_YYYY-MM-DD.txt (full info on collection)
+- collection_100_stats_all_reps_YYYY-MM-DD.txt (full info on repunits)
 - all_collection_results_YYYY-MM-DD.txt.gz (raw output of all sims)

-For now, save these to a separate folder to make sure they don't get written over.
+- matrix-style table (used in specific cases, typically with reduced regional baseline analyses) Save to a separate folder to make sure they don't get written over.

-Will also output a matrix-style table, used in very specific cases (usually reduced regional baseline analyses).

-Note: **for linux only** speed up the simulation by adding the parallel flag: `ncore_linux = <# cores to use>`.
-Requires a 'remote' repo install, see the initializing script for installation instruction for parallel linux.
+Parallel option to speed up (**for linux only**), add flag: `ncore_linux = <# cores to use>`.
+To install follow instructions in full_sim.R because requires a 'remote' repo install.
 Assume 20 Gb per thread.
-If you get warnings, it is likely there will be populations that did not complete due to lack of RAM (start over with fewer threads).
+Note: if it produces warnings, it is likely there will be populations that did not complete due to lack of RAM (start over with fewer threads).

-Note: use the following function to create a 'Display Order' sorted result file for browsing using the repunit file (do not use for plotting):
+Note: use thse following function to create a 'Display Order' sorted result file for browsing using the repunit file (do not use for plotting):
 `format_sims_output()` # and select manually your input 100% sims stats text file.
 This will output to your results file folder.

 #### in development ####